-D1-D2: Fall Applicants
+D1-D2 : Fal l App licants ------- ------- ------- ---------

 D1.
-Does your institution enroll transfer students? ☑ Yes □ No (If no, please skip to Section E)
+Does your institution enroll transfer students? ☑ Yes ☐ No (If no, please skip to Section E)

 If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?

-🗹 Yes 🗆 No
+☑ Ye s □ No

 D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2021.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2024 .

+✓ If you ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category.

-Applicants Admitted Applicants Enrolled Applicants
+Applicants Admitted Ap plicants Enrol lled Applicants コーニー コーニー コーニー コーニー コーニー コーニー コーニー コーニー

-Men
+Men 106 80 28

-Women
+Women 182 146 70

+Another Gender

+Unknown

-Total
+Total 288 226 98

-D3-D11: Application for Admission

 D3.
-Indicate terms for which transfers may enroll:

-☑ Fall □ Winter ☑ Spring ☑ Summer

-D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+Indicate ☐ Fall D4.
+Must a trentering first- ☐ Yes If yes, where nsfers may enroll Spring ave a minimum not number of credits U □ Summer umber of credits of s and the unit of a nit Type completed of the complete of t or else must apply as a n

-🗹 Yes  No

-If yes, what is the minimum number of credits and the unit of measure?

-Number of credits Unit Type 12 per semester ł

-D5.
-Indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended of All Recomme of Son Required of Some Not Required

-High school transcript \checkmark
+High school transcript ~

-College transcript(s) \checkmark
+College trans script(s) V

-Essay or personal statement ✓
+Essay or per sonal statement ~

-Interview \checkmark
+Interview ~

-Standardized test scores \checkmark
+Standardized V

-Statement of good standing from prior institution(s) \checkmark
+Statement of from prior ins f good standing stitution(s) V

 D6.
 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7.
-If a minimum college grade point average is required of transfer applicants, specify on a 4.0 scale:

-D8.
-List any other application requirements specific to transfer applicants:

-D9.
-List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-Priorit y Date Closin g Date Notificati on Date Reply Date Rolling

-Month Day Month Day Month Day Month Day admission

-Fall ✓

-Winter

-Spring ✓

-Summer ✓

-D10.Does an open admission policy, if reported, apply to transfer students?

-Yes

-No

-D11.
-Describe additional requirements for transfer admission, if applicable:

-D12-D17: Transfer Credit Policies

-D12.Report the lowest grade earned for any course that may be transferred ed for credit: Number Unit Type D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: 60 per semester ł D14 .Maximum number of credits or courses that may be transferred from a four-year institution: 60 per semester D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17.Describe other transfer credit policies: Studio art transfer credit based on portfolio as well as credit i ndicated on trans script.
+ollege grade point a cants, specify on a • ed of t any other a nsfer applic application requiren cants: nents specific to n priority, closing, n a continuous or rolli Priority Date Closing Date Notificati on Date Reply I Date Rolling Month Day Month Day Month Day Month Day admission Fall ~ Winter Spring Summer sfer Credit Pol i at may be trai nsferred f or credit: Numbe r Unit Type mber of credits or c n a two-year institut • 60 per degree pro mber of credits or c n a four-year institu - 60 per degree pro - mber of credits that estitution to earn an e: mber of credits that estitution to earn a b : 60 per degree pro D17.
+D escribe othe er transfer credit po licies: Studio art transfer cr edit based on portf olio as well as credit indi cated on ti anscrip t.
 C